Copy text vs copy media (Pro)

 Practical pattern: add an "Attachments" section near the top of your note and put the key images/PDFs there, so you can quickly sanity-check what will be included.

-2) Copy with media
+2) Copy media

 You should see a confirmation like:

-- "Copied to clipboard!
-(N file(s)), N chars"
+- "Copied media to clipboard!
+(N media items)"

-3) Paste into your chat (text + image together)
+3) Paste into your chat (image only)

 - Go to your chat tool (Smart Chat, ChatGPT, Claude, etc.).